3qilabs/awetestlib/README.md

 ### Setup Chrome
 To setup support for Google Chrome browser, please download the latest Chromedriver version from [here](http://code.google.com/p/chromedriver/downloads/list)

-Then move the executables in your PATH
+Then move the executables in your PATH.
+To find your PATHs, type the command below in your terminal/command prompt

+For Mac OSX:

+    echo $PATH

+For Windows:

+    PATH

+### Setup Internet Explorer
+To setup support for Internet Explorer, please download the latest IEDriver version from [here](http://code.google.com/p/selenium/downloads/list) and move the executable into your PATH.

 ### Setup IDEs (Rubymine, Netbeans)